CoorpAcademy/serverless-plugins/packages/serverless-offline-kinesis/README.md

-# serverless-offline
+# serverless-offline-kinesis

-This Serverless-offline plugin emulates AWS λ and Kinesis streams on your local machine.
+This Serverless-offline-kinesis plugin emulates AWS λ and Kinesis streams on your local machine.
 To do so, it listens Kinesis stream and invokes your handlers.

 *Features*:
 - [Serverless Webpack](https://github.com/serverless-heaven/serverless-webpack/) support.